slatedocs/slate/source/includes/_autocomplete_items.md

-url | No | A URL to directly send the user after selecting the item image_url | No | A URL that points to an image you'd like displayed next to some item (only applicable when url is supplied) description | No | A description for some item (only applicable when url is supplied)
+url | No | A URL to directly send the user after selecting the item image_url | No | A URL that points to an image you'd like displayed next to some item (only applicable when url is supplied) description | No | A description for some item (only applicable when url is supplied) id | No | An arbitrary ID you would like associated with this item.
+You can use this field to store your own IDs of the items to more easily access them in other API calls.

 ## Remove an Item